 Although completion of the dissertation and passing of the Final Examination are the proximate goals of most students, the faculty expects prompt, visible publication of the dissertation research.
 It is a disservice to oneself and the field not to publish the culmination of what is usually a great amount of thought and effort.
+Furthermore, it is considered unethical to ask participants to take part in research that is never published.
+Also, if a student is supported by department or government funds, there is an obligation to make every effort to publish the findings.
 Yet many excellent dissertations are never published.
 The reasons are many and varied, but there seem to be two main, related causes.
 First, the dissertation often must be rewritten to meet the format requirements of a specific journal.
 Second, since the student completes the PhD before publication then the publication process competes with the demands of a new job or postdoctoral position.